tomarus/cs-terraingen/README.md

 This mod was basically inspired by [Charles Randall](http://www.bluh.org/code-the-diamond-square-algorithm/) and another excellent explanation is from [Hunter Loftis](http://www.playfuljs.com/realistic-terrain-in-130-lines/)

-Learn more on the [diamond square algorithm](http://en.wikipedia.org/wiki/Diamond-square_algorithm) and on [Gameprogrammer.com](http://www.gameprogrammer.com/fractal.html)
+Learn more about the [diamond square algorithm](http://en.wikipedia.org/wiki/Diamond-square_algorithm) and on [Gameprogrammer.com](http://www.gameprogrammer.com/fractal.html)

 If you find bugs or have feedback let me know!